bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

   * Add lag features from previous timesteps at the current timestep
   * I.e. with a lookback of 10, input might be (2343 timesteps, 10 sequences, 19 features)
   * I got a lot of inspiration from this [article](https://arxiv.org/pdf/2107.09055.pdf) as well

+For the neural net itself, I used a BiDirectional LSTM, and several dense layers.
+The main problem I ran into was actually underfitting, rather than overfitting.
+This is likely due the highly stochastic and sporadic nature of the data.
+As a result, I found better results using

 Here we can see the LSTM model compared to the training data.
 Values as inputs for the model are standardized, but I scaled them back up for these representations: